csainsbury/TA_transformer_FM/README.md

 ### tawt_v2 and cpu
 #### summary of aims

-**Introduction**

-Designing a transformer-based, time-aware, self-supervised foundation model for medical EHR data is a complex task, but with careful planning and modular development, it's achievable.
-Below is a detailed step-by-step guide to help you develop this model, focusing initially on EHR data and structuring it to allow for the future inclusion of image data.
+Devlopment of  a transformer-based, time-aware, self-supervised foundation model for medical EHR data with a structure allowing for the future inclusion of image data.

 ---